Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Introduction

-An analogous result \cite{HosteKnotTheoryRam93, PrzytyckiBullPolishAcad91} in the case of $\mathrm{SL}_2(\mathbb{C})$ says that the collection of trace functions $\mathrm{Tr}_\gamma$ associated to planar multi-curves $\gamma$ embedded in the surface $\surf $ forms a linear basis for the algebra of functions $\mathbb{C}[\mathscr{X}_{\mathrm{SL}_2(\mathbb{C})}(\surf)]$.
-Now, a classical combinatorial fact is that if the punctured surface $\surf$ is equipped with an ideal triangulation $\idealtriang$, then the the geometric intersection numbers $\iota(\gamma, E)$ of a curve $\gamma$ with the edges $E$ of $\idealtriang$ furnish an explicit system of positive integer coordinates on the collection of planar multi-curves $\gamma$.
-These coordinates can be characterized completely by finitely many triangle inequalities and parity conditions.
+An analogous result \cite{HosteKnotTheoryRam93} in the case of $\mathrm{SL}_2(\mathbb{C})$ says that the collection of trace functions $\mathrm{Tr}_\gamma$ associated to essential multi-curves $\gamma$ embedded in the surface $\surf $ forms a linear basis for the algebra of functions $\mathbb{C}[\mathscr{R}_{\mathrm{SL}_2(\mathbb{C})}(\surf)]$.
+A well-known topological-combinatorial fact says that if the punctured surface $\surf$ is equipped with an ideal triangulation $\idealtriang$, then the geometric intersection numbers $\iota(\gamma, E)$ of a curve $\gamma$ with the edges $E$ of $\idealtriang$ furnish an explicit system of non-negative integer coordinates on the collection of essential multi-curves $\gamma$.
+These coordinates can be characterized by finitely many triangle inequalities and parity conditions.